 CDL DUI

 If you hold a Commercial Driver’s License (CDL) in Illinois, DUI penalties are more severe.
 A first CDL DUI offense can cost you your CDL for at least one year, even if the arrest happened while driving your personal car.
 If you are convicted of a second DUI, you face permanent CDL disqualification.
-The legal BAC limit for CDL drivers in commercial vehicles is just 0.04%, which is half the standard limit for non-commercial drivers.
+When operating commercial vehicles, CDL drivers must comply with a lower BAC limit of 0.04%.

 DUI Penalties in Edwardsville, IL